The Sex Goddess Blues: Smells, Sounds, and Fluids

 Since you have neither an editor nor a professional lighting expert, the sex you're having isn't going to look a whole lot like most porn you see.
 Since this is the case, you may as well work toward getting comfortable with your body's functions.
 In this section, I'll break down some of the concerns you may have in that department.

 What if I start my period during sex?
 What if I want to have sex while I'm on my period, but I feel too gross?
 I'm worried about what my partner might say.
 Menstruation does not have to kill anyone's sex life.
 Unfortunately, women are conditioned to be ashamed of their bodies even in the "best" of times, let alone during menstruation.
-This shame has been engrained in us since before we even started puberty; since it is so deep-seated, many female-bodied folks end up feeling as though period sex is off the table.
+This shame has been engrained in us since before we even started puberty; since it is so deep-seated, many folks who menstruate end up feeling as though period sex is off the table.
 We're afraid that menstrual blood will immediately repulse our sexual partners, and they will be so horrified that they will never speak to us again.

 I will note here, though, that if you're not using a backup method and you're engaging in types of sex that can cause pregnancy, it's definitely a good idea to use a condom even when you're on your period.
 Contrary to what you may have heard, pregnancy is still possible during menstruation.
 Less likely?
 For sure.
 But still possible?
 Yup.
 Also, you can contract or pass on HIV through menstrual blood even more easily than you can through other vaginal fluids; if you're not monogamous and/or are at all unsure of your own status or your partner's, condoms are a must.